The Novitiate

 • The nature of a monastic vocation

-• A finalized personal expression of our rule of life (a “customary”)
+• A personalized expression of our sahred rule of life (a “customary”)

-• An invitation to take initial one-year vows with OCL
+• An invitation to take initial one- to five-year vows with OCL

 The novitiate then culminates in two meetings.
 First, they gather a discerning community to help clarify and confirm a desire to take vows.
 Second, the novice meets one last time with their formation guide to discuss and submit their decision.
-The novice may make vows for one initial year, opt to remain an unvowed member of the community or part ways with our blessing.
+The novice may make then request to take initial vows, opt to remain an unvowed member or choose to part ways with our blessing.

 FAQs